mrbeepbeep/hustle-castle-titan-dig/README.md

 NOTES:

+* The Hustle Castle Window must not be maximised, once app is started the window will resize and move to the top left of screen then proceed to dig

 * The script will collect rewards on 3 vertical lines, and will continue to dig down on the middle line.
 (See video demonstration)

 * As many people will have thousands of pick axes the script is designed to dig fairly quickly, as a result, from time to time it may miss rewards and continue digging.